nabulator/nabulator.github.io/src/openpad.md

 in the world weighs 62 kg.[^weight] Assume that a person when standing, the weight is distributed evenly between the legs.
 For the purposes of a dance game, we can also assume that **less than half** of the weight is used to register a panel.
-Let's just say I want a We need sensitivity of 0.1 / 200 * 5V = sensitvity af 100g to register.
+Let's just say I want a We need sensitivity of 0.1 / 200 * 5V = sensitivity of 100g to register.
 We need sensitivity of 0.1 / 200 * 5V = 2.5 mV is the maximum raw sensor threshold. *This is clearly not enough to be picked up by the DAC alone*.
 We need an amplifier to read the signal.